Azadehhatef/comit-react/lessons/07-html-forms/readme.md

 </form>
 ```

-Now you might be thinking, can't we just use a `<p>` tag to say what the input is for?
+Now you might be thinking, can't we just use a ` ` tag to say what the input is for?
 Well, you could but there are a few reasons not to:

 1. `<label>` is more _semantically_ correct when it comes to accessibility in that it can inform the user that this label is for a certain input
 2. Related to the above, we can directly tell a label that it is for a certain input using the `for=""` attribute on the label.
 This will also make it so when you click on the label it focuses the input (places your cursor inside of the input).